 Stop the Water Leak

-In order to prevent further water damage, it is necessary to turn off your water heater until a professional can come out to look at it.
+In order to prevent further water damage and reduce your need for calling water damage restoration specialists, it is necessary to turn off your water heater until a professional can come out to look at it.
 Most water heaters have an emergency shutoff sticker, but if not, you will need to first turn off the power then the water supply.

 To turn off the power to an electric water heater, find the breaker for the water heater on your main electrical panel and turn it to OFF.
 It will most likely be on its own breaker apart from your other appliances.